watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/speech-and-text/DOCS.md

 These steps assume that you have already created a Watson Speech service instance.

-These example also require access to the watson speech SDK.
-Information about the SDK can be found [here](https://github.com/watson-developer-cloud/speech-javascript-sdk).
+This example requires access to the [Watson Speech SDK](https://github.com/watson-developer-cloud/speech-javascript-sdk).
 You can also read more about [Watson Text to Speech](https://www.ibm.com/cloud/watson-text-to-speech) and [Watson Speech to Text](https://www.ibm.com/cloud/watson-speech-to-text).

 If you are using a simple HTML file, you can download the SDK from the link above and include it using a `<script>` tag.
 ```html